 I truly believe that the hardest aspect of conservation is not the planet nor the animals, but rather the people that inhabit this planet we call home.
 It has become quite evident that the earth is currently in its fastest mass extinction event in its long history, with species of animals going extinct at a rate never before seen.
-For most people it is just as evident that all this destruction to biodiversity is almost completely human-caused.
-However, the harm that humans have wreaked on this beautiful plant is not what makes people the most difficult aspect in practicing conservation; it’s getting them to care.
+For most people, it is just as evident that all this destruction to biodiversity is almost completely human-caused.
+However, the harm that humans have wreaked on this beautiful planet is not what makes people the most difficult aspect in practicing conservation; it’s getting them to care.

 What people can do once they decide to collectively dedicate energy to an issue that bothers them is mind-boggling.
 While it is still ultimately up to those in power in the government to implement necessary changes, the people still hold the power to make sure issues get brought to the forefront so that eventually, proper legislation might be put in place.
 Money always gets thrown around at the problems that people can’t help but notice in their day-to-day lives, like the plague of deer in suburban areas, but what about the tiny frog hidden deep in the rainforest whose species is at risk of extinction?
 How does one go about convincing people to care about the animals deep in the ocean?
 What could possibly convince someone to care about their carbon emissions when the most obvious evidence of destruction are polar ice caps 2,500 miles away?